HaoF194/Loan-status-prediction/README.md

 ## Summary

-* Best Performing Model: The logistic regression model performs well with an overall accuracy of 0.99 and high precision and recall for healthy loans (Class 0).
+The logistic regression model performs well with an overall accuracy of 0.99 and high precision and recall for healthy loans (Class 0).
 The model is effective in correctly identifying healthy loans with a precision of 1.00 and a recall of 0.99.

 * Performance Importance: Identifying high-risk loans (Class 1) is critical for managing financial risk.
-While the model has a high recall of 0.94 for high-risk loans, the precision is lower at 0.84.
+While the model has a high recall of 0.91 for high-risk loans, the precision is lower at 0.85.
 This means that some high-risk loans are incorrectly classified as healthy (false negatives), which could lead to financial losses.
 Although the model effectively identifies most high-risk loans, the presence of 36 false negatives is a concern.

 * Recommendation: Despite the strong overall performance, the lower precision for high-risk loans and the presence of false negatives highlight a need for model improvement.
 Reducing false negatives is crucial for better risk management.
 Enhancing the model to increase precision for high-risk loans would make it more reliable for identifying and managing high-risk situations.
 Therefore, while the model is currently effective, further tuning is recommended to improve its performance in high-risk loan detection.